vkcode7/cpp/lc/SlidingWindow/leetcode submissions.md

 - **Space Complexity**: O(1), as we only use a constant amount of extra space (a boolean variable) and modify the array in-place.

-# 287. Find the Duplicate Number
+# 287. Find the Duplicate Number - sort and use xor between consecutive numbers in the vector [Easy]
 https://leetcode.com/problems/find-the-duplicate-number/description/

 Given an array of integers nums containing n + 1 integers where each integer is in the range [1, n] inclusive.